 Knowing what we do about character arcs, would we say Belle has one?

-I think the answer is no. Belle knows who she is and what she's about right from when we meet her, and she doesn’t really have to undergo any kind of change to reach her happy ending.
+I think the answer is no. Belle knows who she is from when we meet her, and she doesn’t really have to undergo any kind of change to reach her happy ending.
+If there is any kind of revelation here, it's that there are spaces where she can feel at home, which has nothing to do with changing worldviews or behaviors.
 In short, Belle has no character flaw.
 I’ve seen some commenters try to assign growth or flaws to Belle to try humanizing her—I guess Belle intruding on the Beast’s private space wasn’t very nice—but none of them have been able to articulate what really changes about Belle except her environment.

 So is there space, then, for characters like Belle who don’t have arcs?
-Such stories are harder to pull off, but you can still tell a meaningful story about a character who doesn't need to grow.
+Well, such stories are harder to pull off, but you can still tell a meaningful story about a character who doesn't need to grow.

 One of the best examples comes from the 1950 film Harvey.
 The film follows James Stewart playing a mild-mannered gentleman, Elwood P Dowd, whose best friend is an invisible six-foot tall rabbit named Harvey.
 His family is endlessly embarrassed by this little character quirk, and much of the film centers around them trying to get him committed to a mental institution.